temporalio/documentation/docs-src/concepts/what-is-a-data-converter.md

 ---

 Data Converters in Temporal are SDK components that handle the serialization and encoding of data entering and exiting a Temporal Cluster.
-Workflow inputs and outputs need to be serialized and deserialized so they can be sent as JSON to the Temporal Cluster.
+Workflow inputs and outputs need to be serialized and deserialized so they can be sent as JSON to a Temporal Cluster.

 ![Data Converter encodes and decodes data](/diagrams/default-data-converter.svg)